Related Services

 Electrocardiogram (EKG): This test measures the electrical activity of the heart and can help determine if parts of the heart are enlarged, overworked or damaged.
 The heart’s electrical currents are detected by 12 to 15 electrodes that are attached to the arms, legs and chest via sticky tape.

 Radionuclide imaging (thallium stress test): This non-invasive procedure can identify if there is severe heart damage.
 A radioactive isotope is injected into a vein and a special camera or scanner records how it travels through the heart.
 Any heart damage can be plotted, locating the damaged area of the heart.
-This procedure can be done with an electrocardiogram, during both rest an exercise.
+This procedure can be done with an electrocardiogram, during both rest and exercise.

 Prognosis

-Prognosis depends upon how quickly a heart attack is treated.
+The prognosis depends upon how quickly a heart attack is treated.
 If treatment occurs rapidly when symptoms are first experienced, damage to the heart can be prevented or limited.
 Recovery is enhanced through a positive outlook, as is taking medications as prescribed and making lifestyle changes.

 Treatment and Recovery